fan87/Regular-Bytecode-Expression/readme.md

 ### Efficiency
 Just like regular expression, it's not designed to be high efficient, but to make your life easier.

+In theory, it should be as fast as regex engines, bcs what I'm doing is (probably) how most regex engines are implemented.

 ### Confused?
 Please read the KDoc (Like JavaDoc, but for Kotlin) if any function is confusing you.
 For example, using `TypeExpression`